lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 fragments.
 When the retransmission is finished, it starts the retransmission timer (even if an All-0 or an All-1 has not been sent during the retransmission) and waits for ACK.

-If the local-bitmap is different from the received bitmap the counter Attempts is increased and the sender resend the missing fragments again, when a MAX_ACK_REQUEST is reached the sender sends an Abort and goes to error.
+If the local-bitmap is different from the received bitmap the counter Attempts is increased and the sender resend the missing fragments again, when a MAX_ACK_REQUEST is reached the sender sends an Abort and drops the fragments.

-The sender Abort the transmission when a corrupt MIC has been received or when MAX_ACK_REQUEST has reached.
+The sender Aborts the transmission when a corrupt MIC has been received or when MAX_ACK_REQUEST has reached.

 The receiver starts with window 0 as the expecting window and maintain a local_bitmap indicating which fragments, it has received (All-0 and All-1 occupy the same position).